sergegoussev/nlpru/README.md

 Several other libraries I have tried, such as [**preprocessor**](https://github.com/s/preprocessor) don't seem to work well with Russian text.
 Others such as [**pymorphy2**](https://github.com/kmike/pymorphy2) (on which this library is partly based) offer useful NLP morphological analysis but not preprocessing.

+Designed for Python 3.5

-**WIP** -- Some feature are not fully buit and tested at this time.
+**WIP** -- some feature are not fully buit and tested at this time.

 # installation